 Cross-dressing hasn’t been regarded as an accepted practice until recently, and it’s still frowned upon in many parts of the world.
 Unsurprisingly, it was taboo in medieval England, but that doesn’t mean it didn’t happen.
 One Oxford study presented the cases of 13 women who were cited for cross-dressing in England during the 15th century.
 Records show that male cross-dressing was just as, if not more, prevalent.

 Most cross-dressers tended to be prostitutes who engaged in this practice for their (or their partner’s) sexual desire.
 Authorities of the time went to great lengths to downplay the pervasiveness of such acts, claiming they were vices from other cultures perpetrated by foreigners.

 The Church considered sex a means to an end for procreation.
 That’s how missionary became the default position; man-on-top and face-to-face was thought to give the best chances for pregnancy.
 They feared that any other position might confuse the natural order.
 Some positions like sex a tergo (from behind) were considered “beastly” and were thought to blur the lines between man and animal.

-Oral and anal sex were strictly forbidden by Church authorities throughout the Middle Ages.
+Church authorities strictly forbade oral and anal sex throughout the Middle Ages.
 Since there was no chance of procreation, these would have been purely for sexual pleasure, which was viewed as a lustful sin.

 Unsurprisingly, there were quite a few sins involving sex.
 There were also quite a few penitentials, but one of the most influential was the Paenitentiale Theodori by Theodore of Tarsus, Archbishop of Canterbury.